join-uao/.github/profile/README.md

 UniversalAutomation.Org manages using shared-source principles, a runtime execution engine based on the IEC 61499 standard.

-This github site is to collect the features request linked with the IEC 61499 runtime execution engine.
+This github site is to collect the features request and questions linked with the IEC 61499 runtime execution engine.

 **IEC 61499 introduces several new concepts in industrial automation:**